hanyin88/DRG-LLaMA/README.md

     --lora_alpha 16 \
     --lora_dropout 0.05 \
 ```
-clinicalBERT_single.py implements the fine-tuning of clinicalBERT using for single label DRGs prediciton.
+clinicalBERT_single.py implements the fine-tuning of clinicalBERT for the single label DRGs prediciton.
 It can be run as:
 ```
 python -m clinicalBERT_single.py --base_model ""emilyalsentzer/Bio_ClinicalBERT""
 ```